The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Saskatchewan Assured Income for Disability (SAID)

-During 2020-21, on average, there were over 17,600 cases in the SAID program and almost 21,700 beneficiaries.
+In 2022-23, on average, there were almost 18,600 cases and about 23,000 beneficiaries receiving SAID.
 These numbers rose sharply in the two years after eligibility was expanded in 2012 and have risen at a slower pace since then.

 What proportion of the population receives social assistance?